charles-chadwick/CRM/ai/ai.md

 - Example: `public function store(StoreUserRequest $request)` instead of `public function store(Request $request)`

 This keeps validation logic organized, reusable, and follows Laravel best practices.

+## PrimeVue Component Imports

+**All PrimeVue components MUST be imported using a single destructured import statement.**

+- Import all PrimeVue components in one line using destructuring: `import { Button, DataTable, Column, ConfirmDialog } from 'primevue';`
+- Never import components individually like: `import Button from 'primevue/button';`
+- Services, composables, and configuration imports (e.g., `PrimeVue`, `ConfirmationService`, `Tooltip`, `useConfirm`) may still use individual imports as they are not components.

+This ensures consistency and cleaner imports across the codebase.